 Submission Requirements and Instructions (PDF)

-Submissions deadline has passed.
-Winners will be announced in advance of the conference, and honored at the Authors’ Reception.
+ASLE Book Awards winners will also be announced in advance of the conference, and honored at the Authors and Awards Reception.

-If you are interested in participating in the Publishers’ Exhibit, sponsorship opportunities, or advertising at the conference, please see the prospectus document below for options, pricing, and details.
+If you are interested in exhibiting, sponsoring, or advertising at the conference, please see the prospectus document below for options, pricing, and details.

-Our current conference sponsors include Arizona State University Humanities, Rice University, Terrain.org, and Arlene Plevin, and we hope to welcome many more!
+Our current conference sponsors include Arizona State University Humanities, Arlene Plevin, and Oxford University Press–we welcome others!

 Do I need to become a member of ASLE to attend the conference?

 Read more about becoming an ASLE member here.
-Rates start at $30!
+Rates are arranged by income tier, and start at $30 USD.

 Who do I contact with my questions that aren’t answered here?